Trainer, Employee / Human Resources (HR) Salary

 Popular Skills for Trainer, Employee / Human Resources (HR)

-Human Resources Trainers report using a large range of skills on the job.
-Most notably, facility with Training Management, Recruiting, and Public Speaking are correlated to pay that is significantly above average, leading to increases of 53 percent, 14 percent, and 12 percent, respectively.
+Human Resources Trainers seem to require a rather large skill set.
+Most notably, facility with Training Management, Recruiting, and Public Speaking are correlated to pay that is significantly above average, leading to increases of 51 percent, 13 percent, and 10 percent, respectively.
 Those listing Customer Service and Oral / Verbal Communication as skills, on the other hand, should be prepared for drastically lower pay.
-The majority of those who know Training also know Microsoft Office.
+Most people who know Training also know Microsoft Office.

 Pay by Experience Level for Trainer, Employee / Human Resources (HR)